Can’t Wait for Wednesday | ‘G.I. Joe’ brings its battle against Cobra to the Energon Universe

 Kelly Thompson, Marco Fereari, Dan Watters and Andrei Bressan continue to re-introduce the G.I.
 Joe and Cobra teams at Skybound.

 Skybound’s Energon Universe will continue to grow in June with two more miniseries focused on characters from G.I.
-Joe — Scarlett by Kelly Thompson and Marco Ferrari, and Destro by Dan Watters Andrei Bressan.
+Joe — Scarlett by Kelly Thompson and Marco Ferrari, and Destro by Dan Watters and Andrei Bressan.

 The two miniseries follow the recent series starring Cobra Commander and Duke, which brought characters from G.I.
 Joe into the larger shared universe that also includes Transformers and Void Rivals.